Chalmette National Cemetery's Frequently Asked Questions

 What are the hours and days of operation at Chalmette National Cemetery?

 Follow this link for hours and days of operation.
-Note that the Chalmette Battlefield Visitor Center (the battlefield is next to the national cemetery) is not open the same hours and days as the battlefield grounds and the national cemetery.
+The Chalmette Battlefield Visitor Center does not have the same operating hours.

 Is this cemetery the oldest national cemetery?